Meldiron/pagination-benchmark/README.md

 Now, let's copy `config.example.json` into `config.json` and fill it with credentials to your Appwrite instance.

+Before running scripts, make sure to run `npm install` to install all required dependencies.

 Then, we run `node src/setup.js` to insert 1M documents.
 Once it's finished, restart Appwrite instance in Appwrite folder using `docker-compose restart`.

-Finally, we can run `sh cli/benchmark_offset.sh` if we want to get results of offset pagnation, and `sh cli/benchmark_cursor.sh` to get cursor pagination results.
+Finally, we can run `sh benchmark_offset.sh` if we want to get results of offset pagnation, and `sh cli/benchmark_cursor.sh` to get cursor pagination results.